robertoyus/Pellet-android/README.md

 An OWL DL reasoner like Pellet is a core component of ontology-based data management applications; if you need expertise in the use of Pellet for advanced integration or analysis applications, Clark & Parsia LLC can help in a variety of roles: consulting, application development, and OEM licensing.

+# Pellet

-Pellet has been developed by the <a href="http://clarkparsia.com/">Clark & Parsia Team</a>
+This is a port of the Pellet reasoner developed by the <a href="http://clarkparsia.com/">Clark & Parsia Team</a>

 # Android goes Semantic ![alt text](http://sid.cps.unizar.es/AndroidSemantic/img/AndroidSemanticLogoSmall.png "Logo Android")